-If you are able to bring back your primary stream, make sure the primary encoder is live (using the same RTMP URL and Stream Key as before) and then stop the stream from the backup encoder.
-The Vimeo player will then utilize the primary stream.
+If you are able to bring back your primary stream, make sure the primary encoder is live (using the same RTMP URL and Stream Key as before) and then stop the stream from the backup encoder to switch back to the primary stream; the player will not automatically switch back.
 Once that's done, you can start the backup encoder again to have it ready.

 Ending the stream

 When you utilize primary and backup streams and you are ready to end your stream entirely, be sure to click the red End event button from the Live Preview page.
 This will end the live video on Vimeo and start the archiving process.